 Now that you probably get the system and the procedure, let’s finish out the tab with our Em and D chord, then work on mixing it up and improvising a little.

 This is our completed tab for a higher register version of our original chord progression.
-I’ll go ahead and provide the standard notation as well:

 1. Straight Line Arpeggio

 We’ll now learn to use this pattern more freely and creatively.
 Remember, we’re in the key of G and we are taking on more of a lead guitar role, which means as long as we stay in the right key, we don’t necessarily need to adhere to the entire chord progression.
 For starters, we’ll break this down by removing some of the lower root notes and staggering the intervals:

 Once again, the root notes (despite the fact that they’re much higher than before) are assumed and not played.
 You can also adapt the pattern to include the root notes, staggering each chord in the same manner.